ashok-s-nair/card-shuffle-deal/README.md

 The number of players can be configured via a JSON configuration file
 (`userconf.json`) located the folder `tests/config` under the project
 root path.

+### Class Documentation
+Please see [index.html](docs/index.html) for the JSDoc-generated documentation
+for the application.